cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ### Mining and account balances on different chains.
 - coins mining config

-# To do "anchor chain"
+# To do
-community chains needs place to get relay info and exchange coins.
-TAU main chain is an anchor chain.
 ## TAU Chain
-TAU has services on relay, exchange coins. .
+TAU has services on relay, payment and genesis announcement.
-* wormhole
-- relay nounce/ relaynounce = ...
-- hamt_update(relayNounce, relayNounce +1)
-- hamt_add(RelayNounceAddr, new relay info)
 ## Kademlia on relay and peers selection
 ## community relay annoucement on community chain.
 ## file operation commands